 Pearls: An Ancient Treasure

-Pearls festooned wardrobes, such as clothing and crowns of royal women and men, the Emperor Caligula (41 AD) appreciated his horse so much that he wrapped his horse’s tack with a pearl necklace, and wealthy Egyptians were buried with their pearls.
+Pearls festooned wardrobes, such as clothing and crowns of royal women and men.
+The Emperor Caligula (41 AD) appreciated his horse so much that he wrapped his horse’s tack with a pearl necklace.
+Wealthy Egyptians were buried with their pearls.

-World faiths, such as Hinduism, Islam, and Christianity, took admiration in another direction and considered pearls symbols of innocence and purity.
+World faiths, such as Hinduism, Islam, and Christianity, took admiration in another direction.
+Many traditions considered pearls symbols of innocence and purity.

 Before science helped us understand how pearls were formed, people told stories to explain what they saw.

-• Imagine looking at the night sky at that magical moment when a full moon, hovering above a black sea, dips below the horizon.
-According to residents of the South Pacific islands, those intense beams of light attract oysters to the ocean’s surface, and bless them with a celestial dew that bathes black pearls with their colorful hues of blue, purple, green, and gold;
+Imagine looking at the night sky at that magical moment when a full moon, hovering above a black sea, dips below the horizon.
+According to residents of the south Pacific islands, those intense beams of light attract oysters to the ocean’s surface, and bless them with a celestial dew that bathes pearls with their colorful hues of blue, purple, green, and gold;

-We come by our love of pearls from our ancestors.
-Modern practices of culturing pearls allow that passion to touch the lives of so many more people.
-Future blogs explore our current knowledge of pearls.
+Our ancestors gifted us a love of pearls.
+Modern practices of culturing pearls allow that passion to touch the lives of many more people.
+Two future blogs explore our current knowledge of pearls, especially pricing and caring for pearls.

 Sources include: